riceissa/issarice.com/pages/my-uw-essays.md

 ## Extracurriculars

+I believe these were limited to 100 words each.

 1. **Seattle Japanese School and Studying Japanese.**
 I have attended the Seattle Japanese School since fifth grade.
 I have consistently earned good grades, and have also participated in